GirlDevelopItCentralVA/gdi-intermediate-python/class1.md

 * Write code to create a `WritingImplement` called `pen`
 * Pass a `bool` as the color
-* Handle the ValueError and print `"No pen, no problem"`
+* Handle the TypeError and print `"No pen, no problem"`

 Extra credit:

-* Instead of printing when a ValueError occurs, instantiate the pen again, passing `"black"` as the color. then write `"back in black"` with the `pen`
+* Instead of printing when a TypeError occurs, instantiate the pen again, passing `"black"` as the color. then write `"back in black"` with the `pen`